bkahlert/SUA/README.md

 - changes the user made to his code between two moments in time (diff files)
 - broad range of events that occur on instrumented web pages like online documentations (doclog files) - examples: opening, resizing or scrolling on a web page

-SUA is accompagnied by a [data collection server](http://github.com/bkahlert/api-usability-analyzer-server) based on Java EE.
+SUA is accompagnied by a [data collection server](https://github.com/bkahlert/api-usability-analyzer-server-java-ee) based on Java EE.
+It collects the changes made to file and various actions done on observed web pages.
-There is also a [data collection client for CMake](http://github.com/bkahlert/api-usability-analyzer-cmake-client) that generically modifies the created build files to transparently enable the data collection.
+There is also a [Python based data collection client](https://github.com/bkahlert/api-usability-analyzer-client-python) that checks for changed user file to transmit to the server.
-The data collection circumvents various problems that arise from browser's security measurements.

 SUA strengths are:
 - support of the GTM elements "open coding", "axial coding", "memos" and "constant comparison"